[read_meter]

 Can you buy or create font files in a WOFF2 format and host them yourself?

-If you are using Google Fonts then the perfmatters has a specific setting to enable you to host all your fonts locally, downloads and saves them on your hosting server.
+If you are using Google Fonts, the Perfmatters plugin has a specific setting that enables you to host all your fonts locally, downloading and saving them on your hosting server.

-If the LCP is due to an image, test serving it from your CDN?
+If the LCP is due to an image, consider testing it by serving it from your CDN.

 5. Specify image dimensions

 Make sure your theme generates the correct image sizes as you load images into your media library.
-You can also use a setting in perfmatters to add the image dimensions where they are missing for images in the content.
+You can also use a setting in Perfmatters to add the image dimensions where they are missing for pictures in the content.

 6. Convert images to WebP

 We sometimes use a plugin such as WebP Express to generate the WebP files as they are loaded into your media library.
-This may need settings on your hosting server to be adjusted, but they have instructions on what to ask for on the support ticket.
+This may require adjustments to settings on your hosting server, but they provide instructions on what to request in the support ticket.

-There is also a new WordPress Core Performance team, who released a beta version of a plugin Performance Lab – this is not production ready yet and is testing things that may go into core.
-This plugin generates the WebP format files frm jpegs as they are uploaded if this is supported by your hosting server.
-This may be a new feature in WordPress version 6.0 which is due out in May.
+There is also a new WordPress Core Performance team, which released a beta version of a plugin, Performance Lab – this is not production-ready yet and is testing things that may go into core.
+This plugin generates the WebP format files from JPEGs as they are uploaded if your hosting server supports this.
+This may be a new feature in WordPress version 6.0, which is due out in May.

 7. Preload banner images